Board and Staff

 Bruce Beighle, Board Member

-Bruce is a 4th generation Western Montanan whose great grandfather, Roscoe Beighle, was Missoula's first school superintendent in 1900.
-Bruce and his wife of 40+ years have lived in a dozen places throughout the West while raising a daughter and son who have also chosen to live in Missoula.
-His four-decade engineering career has taken him throughout the U.S. and other countries, as well as allowed him to start-up several Montana based consulting firms that have employed many Montana-raised engineers.
-His passion for the outdoors compels him to support many Missoula organizations working to improve our surrounding environment for the benefit of future generations.
-Bruce's contributions to MTB Missoula include digging new trails, clearing trees (saw team) and fundraising.
-He especially enjoys weekly rides with the original Thursday Night Riders (bikes-brats-beers!) and has developed skills in pruning limbs, pulling weeds and moving rocks off trails while riding.
+Bruce is a 4th generation Montanan who was very fortunate to grow up in Pattee Canyon hiking and riding horses around Mount Sentinel back when it was private.
+Bruce has lived in a dozen places throughout the West, and has an awesome daughter (sang at 2023 Mullet Classic) and son (electrical engineer) who have also chosen to live in Missoula.
+His engineering career has taken him throughout the U.S. and other countries, as well as allowed him to start-up several Montana based consulting firms that have employed many Montana-raised engineers.
+His passion for the outdoors compels him to support Missoula organizations working to improve our surrounding environment for the benefit of future generations.
+He especially enjoys weekly rides with the original over the hill Thursday Night Riders (bikes-brats-beers)!

 Matt Radlowski, Board Member